rwinslow/resolve/README.md

 ### Gear

 * Gear helps you solve problems and achieve goals and can come and go quickly.
-* Larger items take more than one slot.
+* Larger Gear take more than one slot.
 * Broken Gear must be repaired to be usable.
 * You can hold at most 4 pieces of Gear